Home > Design & Decor > Decorating Tips > Explore Our Color of the Month Inspiration and How to Style It

 This site contains affiliate links to products.
 We may receive commission for purchases made through these links.
 Price at time of publish date may change.

-Trends in color, pattern, fashion, design, and home decor don’t exist in a vacuum—they’re indicators of a larger scope.
-Culture and ideology; technology and media; holidays and traditions all have a hand in the way we view color.
-But color is also a creative expression of emotion and style.
+But it’s not just every 365 days that popular tones rise and fall.
+We see it each month as we pass through seasonal cycles, too.
+Color is nuanced.
 Every shade has a different impact.
-A deep, blue-violet hue might make a space feel more industrial than a burgundy.
+Deep aubergine might make a space feel more intimate than plum.
 Chartreuse and army green offer two starkly different styles.
 The same goes for pumpkin orange and burnt sienna.
 We were inspired by this, and decided to take a deeper look at color trend forecasting to bring you our Color of the Month.
 Every four weeks, we’ll discuss a new hue that we see embodying the essence of that 30-day period.
-Keep reading to explore these stylish shades and see how you can incorporate them into your decor.
+Keep reading to explore these stylish shades and see how you can incorporate them into your home design.

 November Color of the Month: Cherry Lacquer